-Always provide your contact information (mailing address, phone number, e-mail address).
+Always provide your contact information (mailing address, phone number, e-mail address) and put your byline in the article document.
+If we can't identify or contact the author, we cannot use the submission.

 Electronic submissions (e-mail or Dropbox) are preferred.
-To submit via Dropbox, contact the editor for a link.
+To submit via Dropbox, contact the editor for a link or send a link to your Dropbox or other file transfer folder.